Abby Ross

 I use an integrative approach, meaning that I combine talking therapy with creative techniques and mindfulness.
 I find that creativity can unlock thoughts and feelings that are difficult to put into words.
 Taking a moment to breathe and get back in touch with our body in moments of distress can help us learn to regulate our emotions.
 With younger children, play is at the centre of the work.

 I often hear from the young people I work with that what they value about our sessions is feeling truly heard.
-Meanwhile, young adults and parents typically report feeling less stressed or anxious after coming to therapy.
+Young adults and parents typically report feeling less stressed or anxious after coming to therapy.
 Having the space to identify and understand our triggers can help us to break unhelpful patterns in our lives.

 Who I Work With